A common question we’re asked by business owners entering the digital space – how much does a website cost?

 The pricing for dedicated servers may also depend on the type of processor used.

-If you need something in-between shared and dedicated hosting, you can opt for VPS (Virtual Private Server) hosting.
+If you need something in between shared and dedicated hosting, you can opt for VPS (Virtual Private Server) hosting.

-This type of server uses virtualization technology to install a virtual layer on the server’s operating system, allowing users to install their own software.
+This type of server uses virtualization technology to install a virtual layer on the server’s operating system, allowing users to install their software.

 As you can see from the image below, VPS hosting plans are much more affordable and yet offer the flexibility and security of dedicated servers.